 Do you want to divorce straight away or do you want to just separate for now?

-You don’t have to divorce just to get arrangements for the home and money sorted (or for the children if you have them); you can make a separation agreement.
+You can make a separation agreement, if you are not ready to divorce just yet.
 You can get help to make separation agreements from mediators or solicitors and they can deal with as many things as you want.
-You should get legal advice before you sign them however as they may have long-term legal implications (for example, the decisions you made will be taken into account if you do eventually divorce).
+You should get legal advice before you sign them however as they may have long-term legal implications (for example, the decisions you make will be taken into account if you do eventually divorce).

 If you don't yet want to divorce, perhaps (for example, for religious reasons) or you can’t get divorced yet because you have been married less than a year, there is something called a ‘legal separation' or 'judicial separation’.
-This process works very like divorce (and costs the same) except that it doesn’t end the marriage or civil partnership.
-This means that neither of you can marry again or form another Civil Partnership.
-Judicial separation is very rarely used these days.
+This process works very like divorce except that it doesn’t end the marriage or civil partnership.
+This means that neither of you can marry again or form another civil partnership.
+For this reason, judicial separation is very rarely used these days.

 When does separation start?

 If you are no longer living as a couple like this, you can also claim any benefits or tax credits you might be entitled to as a single person.
-(See our survival guide to 'Benefits and living together' for more details)
+(See our guide to benefits when you live with your partner and split up for more details).

 “When we split up, I wanted to get divorced straight away.
 I just wanted it over with.
 But he didn’t want to.
 We agreed to let the dust settle first – and actually I think it made coming to all those agreements a lot easier. “

 Very occasionally, there may be something legally defective about your marriage.
 If so, you may be able to get an annulment, which is another way to end your marriage (or civil partnership).
 But, in reality, it is very rare that people can meet the legal rules to get an annulment.
 A marriage is not legal or ‘void’ for one of the following reasons: